gioblu/recruitment-backend-track-typescript/README.md

 ## Overview

 This is a **Dockerized TypeScript-based Invoice Management API** that provides endpoints to manage users, tax profiles, and invoices.
 Built with Express.js using the MVC architecture, it includes automated tests, complete Docker support, and auto-generated OpenAPI/Swagger documentation.
+This software is just an evaluation exercise for candidates willing to test their back-end capabilities.
+Do not use this in production!

 **Key Features:**
 - ✅ Complete CRUD operations for Users, Tax Profiles, and Invoices